clear-code/Fluentd-Script-ReadFile/README.md

                                      Default: Disabled
         --status-file PATH           Prevent duplicate collecting in the day by keeping the last collecting time in the file.
                                      Default: Disabled
+        --dry-run                    For test.
+The file is not moved and the status file is not updated.
 ```

 ### With in_exec of Fluentd